filterpaper/filterpaper.github.io/qmk/userspace.md

 0 directories, 4 files
 ```
-The `qmk compile ~/qmk_firmware/users/newbie/newbie.json` process will automatically include everything in that folder.
-Except for `newbie.json`, all files are optional.
-You can have just `config.h` for modifying QMK variables or just `rules.mk` for enabling one feature.
+When you run the `qmk compile ~/qmk_firmware/users/newbie/newbie.json` command, the QMK build process will automatically include all files in the current directory.
+However, not all of these files are required.
+The only required file is the JSON layout file while the others are optional.

 # Supporting multiple keyboard
 Additional keyboards can be configured in the same userspace with the following guideline:
-* Use distinct keyboard file names for each .json like `<keyboard-name>.json`.
+* Use distinct keyboard file names for each JSON like `<keyboard-name>.json`.
 * Use `#ifdef` conditional preprocessors for keyboard-specific codes.

-The following are some examples.
+The following are some examples:

 ## rules.mk
-QMK features can be enabled exclusively for specific hardware with `ifeq` blocks:
+QMK features can be enabled only for specific hardware within `ifeq` blocks:
 ```make
 # Common feature for all keyboards
 BOOTMAGIC_ENABLE = yes